-In the mid-range price section, we present you the Art USB Phono Plus.
-If you’re willing to invest up to $100 into your new preamp, this is one of the top picks you can make.
+In the mid-range budget (yes, we know that sounds weird, but it’s true) price section, we present you the Art USB Phono Plus.
+If you’re willing to invest into your new preamp, this is one of the top picks you can make.
 The device is a bit more complicated that other items on the list, but also offers an additional set of functions.

 Specifically, you can use this dude to transfer audio from your vinyl records to your PC or laptop, or use the device as a type of an audio interface between analog and digital sources.
 Additionally, the Phono Plus comes with included Sound Saver Express software.